thegricean/si-paradigms/linking hypotheses/linkinghypotheses.md

 Our linking hypothesis should say something about why an overwhelming majority of individuals would rate an 'XorY' guess to be Right in an \['X','Y'\] world state, despite 'XorY' being a suboptimal utterance choice in this world state according to our pragmatic speaker model.

 Let's first explore a linking hypothesis that makes the wrong predictions in this regard.
-We might hypothesize that speakers, when confronted with a world state w (i.e. the configuration of animals on the card in a given SI\_Paradigms trial) and an utterance u (the guess in that trial), have access to the probability that the S1 distribution assigns to u in w.
+We might hypothesize that speakers, when confronted with a world state w (i.e. the configuration of animals on the card in a given SI-Paradigms trial) and an utterance u (the guess in that trial), have access to the probability that the S1 distribution assigns to u in w.

 ``` r
 commands <- "